 Hey Friends!
 Amber here.
 As I continue on this blogging journey, I think a lot about what I want it to be.
 What will it ultimately evolve into?
 I’m not 100% sure, but I do know it’s super exciting!

-Since Prohibition Skin is a blog dedicated to redefining beauty through many different lenses, I thought, what would be better than opening up the platform for different writers?
+However, I couldn't turn down the chance to collaborate with other writers.
 Not only will it give aspiring writers a chance to share their thoughts with a new audience (plus, you know how much I LOVE to encourage and help other people reach their goals!), but it will also allow our community to read pieces through the many different eyes, views and life experiences behind each piece and it’s writer.
 It truly believe it will give this blog the robust variety and authenticity that I dream it will have one day.
 It’s a win, win.

 With that said, here is one of the first pieces written by guest blogger, Rachel Wedge.

 Rachel is a 22 year old goal getter and recent marketing graduate from San Diego.
 She’s already working in social media industry and loves to spend her free time with her dog, online shopping, or at the beach.
 If you love what Rachel has to say, follow along on her journey.
 You never know where it’s going to take her!
 I’m excited to see what God has in store for her.
 Instagram @rachwedge

 You already know I love to ask everyone what their definition of beauty is and guest blogger or not, Rachel is no different.
 Here is what she had to say: I believe beauty comes in infinite forms.
 There’s beauty in everything and everyone, and it would be next to impossible to try and list every aspect of beauty.
 My personal favorite type of beauty is the one from the soul; inner beauty.
 The kindness and compassion people carry.
 It’s what makes individuals unique; our passions, opinions, and choices.

 It’s no secret.
 Social media has drastically shifted the way we look at beauty and self-image.